stockphrase/no-silo/content/resources/open-handbook/core-competencies.md

 ---

 9. **`They remain vulnerable to new ideas and information.`** Students should know that they don't know everything---that there are other ways of seeing and understanding that they may not even know exist.
-Some of these ideas and views may be deeply challenging to their own deeply held views and beliefs---they may, in fact, be utterly incommensurable.
+Some of these ideas and views may be deeply challenging to their own deeply held ones.
+They may, in fact, be utterly incommensurable.
 Yet, students should be able to cultivate a spirit of openness, generosity, and understanding---an intellectual and emotional vulnerability to new ideas and the experiences of others.
 This is not a facile nihilism, but an openness to discovery and a recognition of one's own fallibility and ignorance.

 ---